top of page

 Designed for new WAP employees who need to model energy use and savings, our Introduction to REM course provides in-depth knowledge and practical skills essential for entering and calculating cooling, heating, hot water, lighting and appliance energy loads as well as consumption and costs for single-family homes.

-This one-day, online class introduces the participant to the use of Residential Energy Analysis and Rating Software (REM/Design).
-REM/Design is the Required Energy Auditing Software for all Energy Audits performed in Oregon for WAP.
+This one-day, online class introduces the participant to the use of residential energy analysis and rating software - REM/Rate™ Lite, the required energy auditing software for all energy audits performed in Oregon.

-• How to enter building data into REM/Design.
+• How to enter building data into REM.

-• How to model the existing house and the improved home to calculate energy savings.
+• How to model the existing house and model the improved home to calculate energy savings.

-• How to enter and calculate cooling, heating, hot water, lighting and appliance energy loads, and consumption and costs for single-family homes in alignment with Oregon WAP REM/Design Technical Policies.
+• How to how to enter and calculate cooling, heating, hot water, lighting and appliance energy loads, and consumption and costs for single-family homes.

 Why Choose Our Program?

 Our training is tailored to meet the needs of professionals in the weatherization industry.
-With a focus on practical examples, participants will gain the expertise required to do their own calculations or double check contractor’s submissions.
+With a focus on practical examples, participants will gain the expertise required to do their own calculations and confirm contractors' submissions.

 Program Highlights: